United Airlines trims growth plan for 2019

 United claims to be managing the grounding relatively well by pressing spare jets into duty and delaying discretionary maintenance work on other planes.

-That approach, however, comes with extra costs — sometimes it uses bigger and less fuel-efficient two-aisle jets to replace the missing single-aisle Max on domestic routes.
+That approach, however, comes with extra costs — sometimes the airline uses bigger and less fuel-efficient two-aisle jets to replace the missing single-aisle Max on domestic routes.

 United has 14 Max planes in its fleet, and airline executives said Wednesday they don’t expect those jets back before July.
 They said some of the 16 additional Max jets they expected to get this year might be delayed.

-The Boeing jetliner has been grounded around the world since mid-March after two deadly crashes.
+The Boeing jetliner has been grounded around the world since mid-March after two crashes killed 346 people.
+Investigators are focusing on anti-stall software that pushed the planes’ noses down based on erroneous sensor readings.

+Boeing is working on a software update and training program for pilots that will highlight differences between the Max and previous versions of the 737, the best-selling airliner in history.

+The company reported Wednesday that its first quarter profit doubled to $292 million on more passenger traffic and strong cost controls.
+Shares climbed $4.07, or 4.8 percent, to close at $89.24.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.